estnzhrn/academic-website/content/courses/Introduction to Business Administration, Economics and Social Sciences/_index.md

 #weight: 10
 ---

-Bachelor, University of Trier, Fall 2014 and Summer 2016
+Bachelor, University of Trier, Winter Semester 2014 and Summer Semester 2016